Qalrix/CustomCloudDials/README.md

 # Custom Cloud Dials

 This repository is for uploading custom cloud dials only.
-Software to make cloud dials is provided, but not completed.
+Software to make cloud dials is not provided.